tnwjd4623/YourEyes/README.md

-# TensorFlow Android Camera Demo.
+# TensorFlow Android Camera Demo

 This folder contains an example application utilizing TensorFlow for Android devices.